pretix/pretix/doc/development/algorithms/pricing.rst

        Sum                 420.15                          78.83                         499.98
  ========== ========== =========== ============================== ==============================

-Rounding by order total, keeping gross prices stable
-""""""""""""""""""""""""""""""""""""""""""""""""""""
+Compute taxes based on net total with stable gross prices
+"""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-Algorithm identifier: ``sum_by_gross``
+Algorithm identifier: ``sum_by_net_keep_gross``

-In this algorithm, the net prices of some the individual lines will be modified such that the end value will be compliant with the computation scheme expected by e.g. EN16931.
-This will lead to different net prices to be shown for tickets of the same type, but the gross price will stay always the same.
+In this algorithm, the tax value and gross total are computed from the sum of the net prices.
+However, the net prices of some of the tickets will be changed automatically by the minimum currency unit (e.g. €0.01) such that the resulting gross prices stay the same.

-**This is our current algorithm and we recommend it whenever you need to round taxes on document-level and primarily deal with consumers.**
+**This is less confusing to consumers and the end result is still compliant to EN 16931, so we recommend this for e-invoicing when (primarily) consumers are involved.**

+The main downside is that it might be confusing when sellin got business customers, since the prices of the identical tickets appear to be different.
-For the example above:
+Full computation for the example above:

  ========== ========== ============================= ============================== =============
    Product   Tax rate                     Net price                            Tax   Gross price